Save the Children UK: Saving the world’s leading independent organization for children +£10k/year

 - Using Supermetrics has saved Save the Children both time and tens of thousands of pounds per year

-Size: 24k employees globally, 1k in the UK
+Size: 24k employees globally, 1k in the UK employees

-Markets served: Global, with staff operating in +120 countries
+Markets: Global, with staff operating in +120 countries

 Save the Children is a global charity operating in over 120 countries.
 Founded in London in 1919, it’s the world’s leading independent organization for children whose objective is to improve the lives of children across the globe.